privacyidea/privacyidea-credential-provider/doc/configuration.rst

 If there is no entry for a scenario, the default is assumed:
 The privacyIDEA Credential Provider will be available and the Filter will be active, if installed.

+**NOTE: Starting with Windows 10, CPUS_UNLOCK is not triggered by default anymore when unlocking the workstation.
+Instead, unlocking the workstation is considered CPUS_LOGON.
+If you need to differentiate the two scenarios, disabling fast user switching in the group policy editor restores the previous behavior.
+An example of how to do this can be found here:** https://support.waters.com/KB_Inf/Empower_Breeze/WKB47366_How_To_Enable_Disable_Fast_User_Switching_In_Windows_10

 Recommended setup for remote desktop scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~